okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 </div>

-Note that the user is within the same browser when they start the sign-in and click on the magic link.
+Note that the user stays within the same browser when they start the sign-in flow and click on the magic link in their email.

 ### The reason for the OTP input page